hazeycode/brucelib/README.md

 A monorepo of [modules](#modules) for programming cross-platform, interactive, real-time applications such as games, simulations, engines and editors.

+The planned scope of this project is to target all the popular desktop, mobile and console platforms.
+While most modules have no system dependencies; the [platform](modules/platform) module is currently limted to Linux and Windows and the [graphics](modules/graphics) module is limited to OpenGL 4.4+ and D3D11.
+More backends are planned and the modules are designed to make adding new backends fairly trivial.

 Requires [Zig 0.10.x](https://github.com/ziglang/zig).

 ### Modules

 Modules are designed to be used standalone or in combination with each other (see [examples](#examples)).
 3rd-party code is vendored and no external dependencies are required.
-The planned scope of this project is to target all the popular desktop, mobile and console platforms however support is limited to Linux and Windows currently.

 - [platform](modules/platform/) - Platform abstraction for windowing, graphics context creation, input, audio playback, network and file system procedures (in-progress)
 - [graphics](modules/graphics/) - Graphics API abstraction, a higher-level `DrawList` API and various rendering primitives (in-progress)